psychocodermonkey/File-Manipulation-py/README.md

     using Tkinter to pull information from the system clipboard

 #### clamping function (lambda function)
-    Utilizing a lambda function for a inline clamping function to control min and max for ranges to keep the values in range for the end of the file.
+    Utilizing a lambda function for a inline clamping function.
+This is to control min and max for ranges to keep the values in range for the end of the file.

+### Files relatd to this file
+These are the files directly related to or required by fileInsertTest.py

+    testNotes.md